 All of a sudden staff complain that they don’t know what’s going on anymore, they don’t know why you’re making certain decisions and they don’t know what they should be doing.

-5. Processes — in an early-stage startup you may be able to get away with a certain amount of disorder.
+In an early stage startup you may be able to get away with a certain amount of disorder.
 But when you’re scaling up it becomes critical to ensure that key processes are appropriately handled.

-Google employed ‘Objectives and Key Results’ (OKRs) and has stuck with this elegant and powerful management methodology and tool for over 20 years.
-A system that scaleups would do well to adopt as an organising principle for their performance.
+Google began using OKRs a long time ago and has stuck with this elegant and powerful management methodology and tool for over 20 years, proving that this is a system that scaleups would do well to adopt as an organising principle for their performance.

 Moving from startup to scaleup is one of the hardest things for entrepreneurs to do.
 Leadership teams can often end up with a large number of metrics that dilute the focus.
 During fast growth is often when a scaleup is at its most delicate — with culture, productivity, and alignment all in flux.
 Ill-designed systems that have not been constructed for scale — fail.